Trade Dependence For Commodity Exporters Remains Risky

 Despite this strong dependence on exports to China, the China-Africa relationship could turn into a win-win cooperation.
 Africa’s export basket is gradually diversifying, incorporating higher value-added processed raw materials, raw wood, and, to a lesser extent, agricultural products such as tobacco, citrus, seeds, and oleaginous fruit.
 This could increase local incomes and foster employment and technology transfers even if it makes commodity-rich countries vulnerable to international price fluctuations.

 Diversification also includes foreign direct investment (FDI) flows and loans from China.
 Chinese investments in Africa are no longer extractive in nature and now extend to services, processing industries, transportation, and utilities.
 Existing initiatives such as the One Belt, One Road should ultimately boost regional connectivity and cut export costs.

-Since FDI and financing levels are lower than those of trade, African countries that are heavily dependent on China remain highly vulnerable to weakening demand or a further decline in the prices of raw materials.
+Given FDI and financing levels are lower than those of trade, African countries that are heavily dependent on China remain highly vulnerable to weakening demand or a further decline in the prices of raw materials.
 These countries would also be vulnerable to changes in China’s foreign policy because Chinese interests in the region are, firstly, based on a complex network of political and economic objectives.

 “The latest developments seem to be moving in the right direction but efforts are still needed to move from a marriage of unbalanced convenience to a partnership based on win-win cooperation,” said Nizard.